Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 You now know how to draw an anime face.
 The more you practice, the more you will be able to individualize the facial features, make a thinner or more masculine chin, make smaller or bigger eyes, make the eyes look to the side, up, or down, give a variety of hairstyles, etc.

-This tutorial gives the basic form so you can draw more anime characters.
+This tutorial gives the basic anime face template so you can draw more anime characters.
 You can change it and make it your own in no time.
+Keeping the same anime face shape, you can easily try different anime hair styles.
 If you want more practice drawing eyes here are some tips for drawing eyes.
+You can also practice learning how to draw anime mouths in different expressions.

 Are anime and manga the same thing?